nixworks/public/news/2009/09/11/README.md

 _Context: Borut Pahor, Croatia, Gulf of Piran, Jadranka Kosor, Prime Minister of Slovenia, Slovenia, Slovenia's blockade of Croatia's EU accession, prime minister_

 ### [ A Kenyan magistrate sentences Jon Cardon Wagner, an American who founded the popular chain of coffee shops, Nairobi Java House, to 15 years of imprisonment for the statutory rape of three teenage Kenyan girls. ](/news/2009/09/11/a-kenyan-magistrate-sentences-jon-cardon-wagner-an-american-who-founded-the-popular-chain-of-coffee-shops-nairobi-java-house-to-15-years.md)
-_Context: Jon Cardon Wagner, Kenya, Nairobi Java House, U.S._
+_Context: Jon Cardon Wagner, Kenya, Nairobi Java House, United States_

 ### [ The oldest person in the world, Gertrude Baines, dies in Los Angeles aged 115. ](/news/2009/09/11/the-oldest-person-in-the-world-gertrude-baines-dies-in-los-angeles-aged-115.md)
 The world&#39;s oldest person has died at the age of 115 in Los Angeles.